This Day In Writing History

 You will be relieved, I hope, to learn that we didn't mean it, and that both institutions are still open for business.
 So goodbye everybody, and remember please, for the next day or so, the terrible lesson you learned tonight.
 That grinning, glowing, globular invader of your living room is an inhabitant of the pumpkin patch, and if your doorbell rings and nobody's there, that was no Martian.
 It's Halloween.

-Despite Welles' apology, many still believe that the notorious War Of The Worlds broadcast was indeed a caustic practical joke aimed at a nervous American public fearful of both the Great Depression and the looming threat of Hitler and another world war.
+Despite Welles' apology, many still believe that the notorious War Of The Worlds broadcast was indeed a caustic practical joke aimed at a nervous American public wary from the Great Depression and fearful of the looming threat of Hitler and another world war.

 Quote Of The Day